 Simple English definitions for legal terms

-Read a random definition: journal of notarial acts
+Read a random definition: Statute of York

 Payment in due course: When someone owes money and they pay it with a special kind of paper called a negotiable instrument, like a check, it's called payment in due course.
 If the person who gets the check did not know that it was late or that there were any problems with it, and they took it in good faith, then the debt is considered paid even if the check was cashed after the due date.
 This is called being a holder in due course.